dankopeng/codewithdanko/README.md

 ## 🌍 Deployment

-- 本模板使用 npm 腳本+Wrangler 手動部署，推送到 GitHub 不會觸發 CI/CD。
+- This template uses npm scripts + Wrangler for manual deployments; pushing to GitHub does not trigger CI/CD.
-- 你也可以自行添加 CI/CD 流程（例如 GitHub Actions），本倉庫預設為關閉自動部署。
+- You can add your own CI/CD (e.g., GitHub Actions); this repo ships with auto‑deploy disabled by default.

 ## 📖 Documentation